alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 Some JavaScript developers like to use this to make their code more readable.
 Although, this might be debatable.
 Let's say you want to test for three conditions and all three must be truthy.
 One thing you do is to create one `if` statement and use logical AND operator to create a complex condition composed of multiple conditions.

 The second option is to use nested if else statement.
 You can create one `if` statement with one of the three conditions.
-Nex, you can create another `if` statement with second condition and put it inside the first `if` statement.
+Next, you can create another `if` statement with second condition and put it inside the first `if` statement.
 Then, you can repeat this process with the third `if` statement and third condition.

 ```JavaScript
 // Nested if else statements examples